morningred88/AWS/Account_management_notes.md

 **AWS Organization** console> Policies > service control policies (SCP) > **Enable**, then you will have **AWSFullAccess** policy for your organization root OU.

 You can create any SCP policy and attach it to the OU

+## Control Tower

+It is best practice to set up multiple accounts using Control Power in your accounts.

+It already adds compliances (Guardrails) and access control to the Control Tower from AWS.
+So you don't need to setup all from scratch like you do for AWS Organization.

+When we create a landing zone in Control Tower, it automatically show up in AWS Organization console.
+We should not manage it in AWS Organization